Quad-SMU

 follow the DIY-SMU project and use the https://github.com/Vrekrer/Vrekrer_scpi_parser

-and V for all channels.
-Temperature monitoring.
+all channels, and measure I and V for all channels.
+Temperature

 10/2024 Update

-working again, and tested some of the features.
+board working again, and tested some of the features.
 I was able to

 hand-calibrate a couple of voltage outputs.
 Using a logic analyzer (LA1010), I